How to Double Your Landscape Profits

 This would’ve made John’s net profit look even healthier at just over 8%!

-While errors, inefficiencies, and unforeseen delays are often unpredictable, there are a few things that you can do to avoid them as much as possible.
-Download a weather app on to your phone so that you can cancel a day of work in advance if the weather is truly bad, saving you money on wasted driving time.
+Errors, inefficiencies, and delays are often unpredictable.
+However, there are a few things that you can do to avoid them as much as possible.
+Download a weather app so that you can cancel in advance if the weather is truly bad.
+This will save you money on wasted driving time.
 We suggest using AccuWeather or Dark Sky.

 John’s crew’s faulty water fountain installation cost him a lot of money: